mglac/S2C-excel-modifier-for-trading/README.md

 # How this Program Helps Seventy2 Capital Wealth Management
   - Saves hours of manual spreasheet modifications
   - Automates the preperation of portfolios for a trade
+  - Allows for the use of a helpful, time-saving program by people with no python knowlage through a GUI and .exe

 # Features
   - An installer to allow for this program to be installed and used on any computer, even one without python